dreamcodelove/BDHS-SEDA/README.md

 # Stock Exchange Data Analysis

-Github repository for Simplilearn Assessment Project #1
+Github repository for Simplilearn Assessment Project #1 by Ashish Rai

 ## Project Description

-### Objective

-Use Hive features for data engineering or analysis and sharing the actionable insights.
+**Objective**: Use Hive features for data engineering or analysis and sharing the actionable insights.

-### Domain

-Banking, financial services and insurance
+**Domain**: Banking, financial services and insurance

-### Analysis to be done

-Exploratory analysis to understand how MoM or YoY companies from different sectors or industries and states have progressed in a period of 7 years.
+**Analysis to be done**: Exploratory analysis to understand how MoM or YoY companies from different sectors or industries and states have progressed in a period of 7 years.

-### Content

-This data set contains `StockPrices.csv` and `Stockcompanies.csv` files.
+**Content**: This data set contains `StockPrices.csv` and `Stockcompanies.csv` files.

-### Data dictionary
+**Data dictionary**:

 - `StockPrices.csv`